mattermost/docs/source/developer/fx-guidelines.rst

 ************************

 |
-Bootstrap classes
+Bootstrap Classes
 -----------------------------------

 Since we’re using `bootstrap <http://getbootstrap.com/>`_, try to utilize `bootstrap classes <http://getbootstrap.com/css/>`_ as much as possible rather than creating new styles or using inline styles.

-Custom styles
+Custom Styles
 -----------------------------------

 We’re using `BEM methodology <https://en.bem.info/method/>`_  and would advise everyone to do so when creating new classes or ids.
-There’s a lot of places in our app that currently don’t follow BEM but we’re trying to improve the codebase.
-[Here](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) is a brief overview of the BEM syntax.
+There’s a lot of places in our app that currently don’t follow BEM but we’re trying to improve the codebase. `Here <http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/>`_ is a brief overview of the BEM syntax.

 |